ALLEN Coaching

 Diploblastic animals, such as coelenterates, have cells arranged in two embryonic layers, an external ectoderm and an internal endoderm.
 The mesoglea is an undifferentiated layer that exists between the ectoderm and the endoderm.
 Triploblastic animals are those in which the growing embryo has a third germinal layer, mesoderm, between the ectoderm and endoderm.

 In organism classification, the presence or absence of a cavity between the body wall and the gut wall is important.
 Coelom refers to the body cavity lined by mesoderm.
-Coelomates are animals that have coelom, such as annelids, mollusks, arthropods, echinoderms, hemichordates, and chordates.
+Coelomates are animals that have a coelom, such as annelids, molluscs, arthropods, echinoderms, hemichordates, and chordates.
 In some species, the body cavity is not lined by mesoderm, but rather, the mesoderm is present as dispersed pouches in between the ectoderm and endoderm.
-Such a bodily cavity is known as a pseudocoelom, and the creatures that have them are known as pseudocoelomates, such as aschelminthes.
+Such a bodily cavity is known as a pseudocoelom, and the creatures that have it are known as pseudocoelomates, such as aschelminthes.
 Acoelomates are animals that do not have a body cavity, such as platyhelminthes.

 In certain species, the body is split into segments both externally and internally, with at least some organs repeated serially.
 The body of an earthworm, for example, has this pattern known as metameric segmentation, and the phenomenon is known as metamerism.